ceautery/autery.net/src/static/blog/books-2021.md

 ## [The Giver](https://www.audible.com/pd/The-Giver-Audiobook/B002UUQUB6?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=QV0Y4SWVV6SX1JA2S3PJ)/[Gathering Blue](https://www.audible.com/pd/Gathering-Blue-Audiobook/B002V9ZBK2?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=QV0Y4SWVV6SX1JA2S3PJ), Lois Lowry

 My son has, in three separate grades, been assigned The Giver as a reading assignment.
-His not a fan, but I suspect that has less to do with the book itself, and more with how it is taught, and the inevitable after discussion: "What do you think happens next?" as if the book wasn't part of a series.
+He's not a fan, but I suspect that has less to do with the book itself, and more with how it is taught, and the inevitable after discussion: "What do you think happens next?" as if the book wasn't part of a series.

 In The Giver, we learn that something weird happened to the world, but not what it was.
 People can't see colors, and take libido-eliminating meds.
 There are no seasons, and no animals.
 Society is rigidly organized.
 Children are given a bicycle at a fixed age.
 Girls wear a hair ribbon until a certain age.
 When graduating school, kids are assigned jobs based on their aptitude.
 Families have two children, birthed by women who are assigned the ill-regarded job of birth mother.
 Every evening families meet and discuss what feelings they had that day, and what the feelings meant.